Steindalsfossen with Kids: The Waterfall You Can Walk Behind

 These are three completely unique cabins positioned directly on the Hardangerfjord shoreline, each featuring its own private terrace, stunning fjord views and dedicated private parking.
 The cabins feature very distinct and incredibly fun interiors inspired by different continents (the American house, the Japanese house, the classic house)!
 You have amazing direct fjord access for wild swimming straight from your front door.

-Note: no cots are available and bedlinen is not included and a standard cleaning fee applies, both of which are highly typical for Norwegian cabins and worth factoring in.
+Whilst the location is great the cabins are a little bit dated and no cots are available and bedlinen is not included and a standard cleaning fee applies, both of which are highly typical for Norwegian cabins and worth factoring in.

 3. Hardangerfjord Hotel (prices from around £160 per night)